deep-foundation/deepcase-app/readme.md

 In GitPod:

+Deep.Case app is started together with Deep.Links and other services in GitPod.
+So to restart it from GitPod you should do the following:

+1. Find terminal there `npm run gitpod-start` command was executed.

+2. Press `CTRL+C` in terminal to stop a Deep instance (Deep.Links and Deep.Case).

+3. Press `↑` button on your keyboard to get last executed command.
 ## setting icons for electron

 put files in public dir and if need change package.json / electron-build ... electron-packager --icon parametr.
 Use this [manual](https://electron.github.io/electron-packager/main/interfaces/electronpackager.options.html#icon)